shisa-ai/shisa-v2/train/v2.1/mi300x-megatron/README.md

 ## Qwen3-0.6B SFT

 - Run `qwen3-0.6b/02-generate.sh` to mirror the latest datasets into MegaBlocks format.
 The script copies tokenizer assets from the cached `Qwen/Qwen3-0.6B` snapshot and calls the shared generator with the model's chat template when available.
 - Launch fine-tuning with `qwen3-0.6b/03-train-dense.sh`.
-The wrapper feeds the new `03-megablocks-qwen3-0.6b.sh` launcher which applies the Qwen rotary/RMSNorm/SwiGLU defaults and accepts an optional `INIT_CHECKPOINT` for warm starts.
+The wrapper feeds the updated `03-megablocks-qwen3-0.6b.sh`, which now mirrors the Llama workflow: it stages the upstream HF weights under `qwen3-0.6b/hf_snapshot/`, converts them with the custom `loader_qwen3_hf` plugin (writing `base_tp8_pp1/iter_0000001` via the mcore saver), and only then starts Megatron.
+Pass `BASE_CKPT_DIR`, `HF_MODEL_DIR`, or `INIT_CHECKPOINT` to override any part of the warm-start path.
+- Training is iteration-based and uses Megatron’s Qwen-specific knobs out of the box (`--group-query-attention`, `--kv-channels 128`, `--qk-layernorm`). `KV_CHANNELS` and `NUM_QUERY_GROUPS` remain configurable, but default to values that keep the fused QKV projection compatible with the 0.6B checkpoint and avoid the earlier Q/K/V shape mismatch.

 ## Llama3.2-1B SFT